 - Directing payments from clients into a personal bank account

-- Using income from your business accounts to pay for non-business-related expenses, such as paying for a grocery trip with the business credit card
+- Using income from your business to pay for non-business-related expenses

 - Leveraging one bank account for both personal and business use

-- Paying for business expenses with personal funds, such as paying for a business meal with a personal credit card.
+- Paying for business expenses with personal funds

 The missing link in each situation is proper documentation.
 As a business owner, you shouldn’t move money around without documenting where it’s going and where it came from.
 Otherwise, you’re commingling.